La Russie en 1839: Publication and reaction

 La Russie en 1839, first published in full in 1843, went through six printings and was widely read in England, France, and Germany but banned in Russia.
 Nevertheless, some books printed in France were smuggled in and made an impact on Russian society.
 From 1890 to 1891, fragments of the book were published in Russian journals.
 Poorly-abridged versions of the book were published in 1910 and in 1930 in the Soviet Union.
 Finally, an unabridged version was published in 1996.
 Several Russian authors published works critical of Custine's La Russie en 1839, among them Un mot sur l'ouvrage de M. de Custine, intitulé: La Russie en 1839 by Xavier Labenski (Jean Polonius) and Examen de l'ouvrage de M. le marquis de Custine intitulé "La Russie en 1839" (Paris, 1844) by Nicholas Gretsch.

-Tsarist authorities also sponsored a more scholarly investigation of Russia by a foreigner, August von Haxthausen, who authored the Studies on the Interior of Russia.
+Tsarist authorities sponsored a more scholarly investigation of Russia by a foreigner, August von Haxthausen, who authored the Studies on the Interior of Russia.
 This work can be interpreted as an attempt to provide an objective research of Russia's traditional social institutions, which the Tsar's advisors believed would effectively counter Custine's work.
 Studies was translated from German into French and English in 1848.

-The Tsar also commissioned the French writer Hippolyte Auger to pen an extensive refutation.
-However, as the scandal of Custine's work had subsided by then, the Tsar decided it was best not to remind the public of the book, and the project was abandoned.
+The Tsar commissioned the French writer Hippolyte Auger to pen an extensive refutation; however, as the scandal of Custine's work had subsided by then, the Tsar decided it was best not to remind the public of the book, and the project was abandoned.
 Due to this work, Custine was later dubbed by some historians as "the de Tocqueville of Russia".